angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 };
 ```

-As we can see, custom component integrates seamlessly with Signal Forms validation and state management, just like native HTML form controls.
+As we can see, custom components integrate seamlessly with Signal Forms validation and state management, just like native HTML form controls.